maheshsabnis/swaggernodejs/readme.md

+Swagger is an open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful web services

 This is a simple application for understanding the use of swagger in Node.js application for Express REST API.
 Please install following dependencies
  "body-parser": "1.19.0",
         "express": "4.17.1",